mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

 **Migrating to AD/LDAP or SAML from email-based authentication**

 - If you have Professional or Enterprise plans, you can migrate from email authentication to Active Directory/LDAP or to SAML Single Sign-on.
 To set up Active Directory/LDAP, see `Active Directory/LDAP Setup <https://docs.mattermost.com/onboard/ad-ldap.html#active-directory-ldap-setup-e10-e20>`_.
 To set up SAML Single Sign-on, see `SAML Single-Sign-On <https://docs.mattermost.com/onboard/sso-saml.html>`_.
-- After the new authentication method is enabled, existing users cannot use the new method until they go to **Account Settings > Security > Sign-in method** and select **Switch to using AD/LDAP** or **Switch to using SAML Single Sign-on**.
+- After the new authentication method is enabled, existing users cannot use the new method until they go to **Settings > Security > Sign-in method** and select **Switch to using AD/LDAP** or **Switch to using SAML Single Sign-on**.
 After they have switched, they can no longer use their email and password to sign in.
 **Deactivating a user**

 - System Admins can go to **System Console > Users** for a list of all users on the server.
 The list can be searched and filtered to make finding the user easier.
 Click the user's role and in the menu that opens, click **Deactivate**.